open-dollar/od-contracts/README.md

 **Required json fields**

-- chainid: must be the correct id for the chain you wish to propose on
-- network: the name of the network (e.g. mainnet, sepolia, anvil)
-- description: the description of the proposal.
 - newCollateralAddress: the token address of the proposed collateral to be added.
 - newCollateralType: the symbol of the collateral token e.g. ARB
 - SAFEEngineCollateralParams: